 Time Control: 40/90,SD/30;d5 (Forty moves in ninety minutes followed by sudden death in thirty minutes, with a five second delay each move starting from move one).
 Clocks without delay capability use 40/90,SD/30;d0.
-Bring a digital clock if you have one (boards, pieces, notation sheets, and pens/pencils provided).
+A few digital clocks are provided for this tournament but bring one if you have one (boards, pieces, notation sheets, and pens/pencils are provided).

 Schedule: On-site registration runs from 9-9:45am.
 Due to space at the club facility, the tournament is limited to the first fifty players.
 Reserve a spot here.
 However, you must still arrive at the tournament on June 10 by 9:30am to keep your spot and be paired for round 1.
-A list of players who have reserved spots coming soon.
+See the list of players who have currently reserved spots here.
 Rounds are scheduled for 10am, 2:15pm, and 6:30pm on Saturday and 10am and 2:15pm on Sunday.
 Players who have a game go around the full time can request extra time off before the next round.

 Entry Fee: $35, $25 for PCC members.
 Pay during registration with cash or check payable to Portland Chess Club.

 Rated: US Chess regular rated.
 US Chess membership is required and can be purchased during registration.
 US Chess membership rates/information/benefits